changeworld/azure-docs.it-it/articles/azure-maps/set-android-map-styles.md

     //Amount of pixel buffer around the bounding box to provide extra space around the bounding box. padding(20),

-    //The maximium zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
+    //The maximum zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
 )
 ```

 ::: zone-end

-Si noti che le proporzioni di un rettangolo di delimitazione potrebbero non essere uguali a quelle della mappa, in quanto tale mappa mostrerà spesso l'area del riquadro delimitatore, ma sarà spesso solo verticalmente o orizzontalmente.
+Le proporzioni di un rettangolo di delimitazione potrebbero non essere uguali a quelle della mappa, in quanto tale mappa mostrerà spesso l'area del riquadro delimitatore, ma sarà spesso solo verticalmente o orizzontalmente.

 ## <a name="next-steps"></a>Passaggi successivi